Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/07/combining-typescript-jasmine-and-amd-with-requirejs.md

     - Programming
 tags:
     - AMD
-    - jasmine
+    - Jasmine
-    - requirejs
+    - RequireJS
-    - typescript
+    - TypeScript
 ---

 So TypeScript, Jasmine and RequireJS walk into a bar and the barman says “No specs found”.
 This isn’t funny.
 Especially when you are trying to get your tests running!